sunkin351/FmodAudio/README.md

 This wrapper is now downloadable as a nuget package. https://www.nuget.org/packages/FmodAudio

 In order to use this wrapper, you will need to download the fmod native binaries from https://www.fmod.com/download

+Accepting Pull Requests to the `dev` branch of this repository.